 Get a rug that really pulls your child’s room together.
 Instead of a standard pattern, opt for something that’s both fun and functional.

 There’s no shortage of options to choose from, including a Balta Rugs Roadmap Black and White Rug, sold at Target for $79.99.
-Some other options include the Mohawk Home Hopscotch Black Whimsical Area Rug — offered for $86.75 at Home Depot — and the Mack & Milo Muller Letters Area Rug, available for $40.99 from Wayfair.
+Another option is the Mack & Milo Muller Letters Area Rug, available for $81.99 from Wayfair.

 Incorporate Bean Bag Chairs